 - A chance to work and earn money to help with the cost of higher education in the future

-- It will increase your confidence by doing new things such as meeting new people, experiencing a place of work or planning your travel arrangements
+- Build your confidence by doing new things such as meeting new people, experiencing a place of work or planning your travel arrangements

 - Making new friends and contacts could benefit you when you’re looking for work in the future

-- A year out can be too long for some and a distraction from your long term plans
+- For some a gap year can be too long and could affect long term plans

 - Earning a wage can make it difficult to return to education as you’ll be used to a routine and having money